deepanshs/csdmpy/docs/examples/2D{1}-datasets/nmr.rst

 Nuclear Magnetic Resonance (NMR) dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example is a :math:`^{29}\mathrm{Si}` NMR time domain saturation recovery measurement of a highly siliceous zeolite ZSM-12.
+The following example is a :math:`^{29}\mathrm{Si}` NMR time-domain saturation recovery measurement of a highly siliceous zeolite ZSM-12.
-Usually, the spin recovery measurements are acquired over a rectilinear grid where measurements along one of the dimensions are non-uniform or span several orders of magnitude.
-In this example, we show the use of `monotonic` dimensions for describing such datasets.
+Usually, the spin recovery measurements are acquired over a rectilinear grid where measurements along one of the dimensions are non-uniform and span several orders of magnitude.
+In this example, we illustrate the use of `monotonic` dimensions for describing such datasets.

 Let's load the file.